-In this course you will deepen your facilitation skills by exploring ways to respond to challenging group situations where the issues are complex, potentially contentious and multiple, competing perspectives may be represented.
-You will examine how to deal constructively with complex issues, heightened emotion, challenging participant behaviours, and conflict.
+Deepen your facilitation skills by exploring ways to respond to challenging group situations where the issues are complex, potentially contentious and multiple, competing perspectives may be represented.
+In this course you examine how to deal constructively with complex issues, heightened emotion, challenging participant behaviours, and conflict.
 Simulation scenarios will provide you with the opportunity to practice relevant communication and intervention skills.
 Reflective practice will be encouraged through self-reflection and peer feedback.
-There will be an additional reference guide fee charged at time of enrolment.

-INDC-1302 Designing Consultation and Engagement Processes (1.5 Credits/3 Days)
+INDC-1302 Designing Consultation and Engagement Processes

+(1.5 Credits/3 Days)

 Well-designed consultation processes are the foundation of successful change initiatives, including community programs, customer services and government policies.
 They are also key to developing engaged and informed staff, clients, citizens and communities.
 In this course, you will learn best practices for designing effective consultation processes.
 You will explore theories and principles of consultation and engagement, and their practical application.
-You will analyze a variety of consultation and engagement strategies and their efficacy in various contexts, including online engagement strategies and the inclusion of hard-to-reach populations.
+Analyze a variety of consultation and engagement strategies and their efficacy in various contexts, including online engagement strategies and the inclusion of hard-to-reach populations.
 You will leave the course with a consultation process designed for your organization or community.